succinctlabs/sp1-project-template/README.md

 ## Using the Prover Network

-We highly recommend using the Succinct prover network for any non-trivial programs or benchmarking purposes.
+We highly recommend using the [Succinct Prover Network](https://docs.succinct.xyz/docs/network/introduction) for any non-trivial programs or benchmarking purposes.
 For more information, see the [key setup guide](https://docs.succinct.xyz/docs/network/developers/key-setup) to get started.

 To get started, copy the example environment file: